Westcountry Wildflowers & Macro Workshop

 29th to 30th April 2024 (Sold Out)

 11th to 12th June 2024 (Sold Out)

-These very popular one-day workshops are each split over two days and offer participants two intensive sessions photographing various wildflower species in fantastic locations in Dorset, Wiltshire and Somerset.
-There may be other photographic opportunities through the day, such as landscapes, butterflies and other insects.
+These very popular one-day workshops are each split over two days and offer participants two intensive sessions photographing various wildflower and insect species in fantastic locations in Dorset, Wiltshire and Somerset.
+There may also be opportunities for a few landscape shots, especially during the early morning session.
 The workshop will start and end in Dorchester.

-These workshops are timed to coincide with some of the best wildflower opportunities of the year including thrift, bluebells, orchids, cowslips and many other colourful and interesting plant species.
-I will start by checking that all camera bodies are set up correctly for close-up photography.
-As we go along I will explain the techniques that I use for my own wildflower photography such as; low shooting angles, use of lighting effects, use of telephoto lenses and use of reflectors.
-We will spend as much time as possible photographing wildflowers in the field, but in the event of very poor weather I will review your images and offer advice on how to improve your success rate.
-I will have a laptop with me to explain some Photoshop tips if time permits.
+These workshops are timed to coincide with some of the best wildflower opportunities of the year.
+In April spring wildflowers such as bluebells and ramsons will be our priority.
+In June it will be orchids and butterflies.
+I will start by checking that your camera is set up correctly for close-up photography.
+As we go along I will explain the techniques that I use for my own wildflower and macro photography such as; low shooting angles, use of lighting effects, finding background bokeh, use of telephoto lenses and use of focus-stacking.
+We will spend as much time as possible photographing wildflowers and insects in the field, but in the event of very poor weather I will review your images, offer advice on how to improve your success rate and demonstrate a few processing techniques.

-Photographic tuition, transport during the workshop, one night at a hotel in Dorchester in single en-suite rooms
+Photographic tuition, Transport during the workshop, One night at a hotel in Dorchester in single en-suite room